Saturday, December 26, 2015

 Students lead building the pile, with care and pride.

-1. Truly to celebrate the fact that, after the solstice, daylight hours will increase for 182 days in a row.
-Longer, lighter days seem like a blessing on December 21.
+1. To celebrate the blessing that, after the solstice, daylight hours will increase for 182 days in a row.
+Longer, brighter days seem so welcome on December 21.

 2. To relax, escape the malls and shopping.
 To see friends and be peaceful and natural during a crowded season.